Fleckism/SecurityPlus/SecurityPlus/10A Firewalls and Proxy Servers.md

 The main benefit of a proxy is that client computers connect to a specified point on the perimeter network for web access.
 The proxy can be positioned within a [[DMZ]].
 This provides for a degree of traffic management and security.
 In addition, most web proxy servers provide caching engines, whereby frequently requested web pages are retained on the proxy, negating the need to re-fetch those pages for subsequent requests.

 **A proxy server must understand the application it is servicing.** For example, a web proxy must be able to parse and modify HTTP and HTTPS commands (and potentially HTML and scripts too).
 Some proxy servers are application-specific; others are multipurpose.
-A multipurpose proxy is one configured with filters for multiple protocol types, such as HTTP, FTP, and SMTP.
+A multipurpose proxy is one configured with filters for multiple protocol types, such as [[HTTP]], [[FTP]], and SMTP.

 Proxy servers can generally be classed as non-transparent or transparent.